LAW 2516 - Medical Law and Ethics

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-- B.Richards and J.Louise, Medical Law and Ethics: A Problem-Based Approach (LexisNexis Butterworths, 2014)
+- B.Richards and J.Louise, Medical Law and Ethics: A Problem-Based Approach (reference only) (LexisNexis Butterworths, 2014)

 - Materials available on MyUni

 Online LearningAll course materials are available on MyUni and please remember to check your student email as all course-related announcements are communicated via email.